klessydra/T13x/README.md

 ###########################################################################################

-- IF you already have pulpino and their toolchain, than skip ahead to step.4
+- IF you already have pulpino and their own version of the riscv-toolchain, then skip ahead to step.4

 PROCEDURE:
 1. Install the following packeges:

-		sudo apt-get install git cmake tcsh python-yaml autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev
+		sudo apt-get install git cmake python-yaml tcsh autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev

-2. Download the toolchain, execute the following commands in the folder where you want to download the pulpino version of the riscv-gnu toolchain
+2. Download and build the "ri5cy-toolchain"

 		a) git clone https://github.com/pulp-platform/ri5cy-gnu-toolchain.git